 Making Nature-inspired Autumn Decorations

-It is the first Sunday of the UK’s second Covid-19 lockdown.
-The weather is mild and there is no wind, but it is very autumnal and gloomy, as is appropriate for November.
-Considering that it is impossible to go out, doing something creative in one’s own garden is an attractive prospect.
-Autumn is indeed a lovely time to make decorations from natural materials, since woods, fields, parks and gardens are full of leaves, berries and seedheads in beautiful shapes and jewel-like colours.
+Autumn is a lovely time to make decorations from natural materials.
+Woods, fields, parks and gardens are full of leaves, berries and seedheads in beautiful shapes and jewel-like colours.
 Berries can be easily turned into necklaces and leaves into table centerpieces.
-One could work on a project with a child, or, in happier times, decorate a table for a party or dinner with family and friends.
+One could work on a project with a child, or decorate a table for a party or dinner with family and friends.

 When I was a child I made crowns from maple leaves during autumn walks.
 Today I tried it again and here is the result:

 The crown is very easy to make.
-Take two maple leaves and wrap the stem of one of them around the stem of the other:
+Take two maple leaves and wrap the stem of one of them around the stem of the other as shown below:

-Continue doing this with more leaves, until you have the desired length:
+Continue doing this with more leaves, until you reach the desired length:

-Once the desired length has been reached (for example, enough to wrap around someone’s head), tie with a string to form a circle.
+Once the desired length has been reached (for example, enough to wrap around someone’s head), tie the ends of the garland together with a string to form a circle.
 For the crown shown, I added leaves more densely than in the photograph above to get a ‘fluffy’ appearance.

 In addition to the crown, I made necklaces, one from red and yellow crab apples and another from pyracantha berries:

-To make a necklace all one needs is berries, a reasonably long needle and a strong thread.
+To make a necklace all one needs is berries, a reasonably long, heavy duty sewing needle and a strong thread.
 Crab apples are firm and require somewhat more effort, but the result is robust and can’t be easily squashed or damaged.
-Remember to cut off any stalks, because they can be rather prickly.
-Jewelry made from berries is a good project for older children that can safely use a needle.
-One has to be somewhat cautious though not to let them use toxic berries.
-Crab apples, rowan berries, pyracantha, rosehips, and firm, not fully ripe, sloes are all great, because, apart from possible staining, they are safe to use.
-In fact one can make an excellent conserve from crab apples and rowan, whereas rosehips are great in tea, and sloes are a classic in gin and make a good syllabub.
+Remember to cut off any stalks, because they can be rather prickly making the necklace difficult to wear.

 All leaf and berry jewelry can easily double as table decorations:

-Earlier in the week I also made an arrangement for a mantlepiece from seedheads, leaves and branches I collected during a walk in the nearby wood.
-The branches are inserted in dry floral foam and looked good for days.
+The photograph below shows an autumn arrangement for a mantlepiece.
+It is made from grass seedheads, dry fern leaves, blackthorn branches with sloes, hornbeam branches with yellow leaves and dry larch branches with cones.
+I collected all this during a walk in a nearby wood.
+The branches were inserted in dry floral foam and looked good for several days.